 IS WOOL UNDERWEAR REALLY JUST WOOL?

-The degradability of wool gets questioned more and more often.
-The reason for this is the treatment the wool is given on its journey from the sheep's back to your body.
-To avoid wool shrinking when washed, it must be treated.
-The most common treatment involves covering the wool in a thin layer of plastic.
-This treatment is often called Superwash.
+Increasingly, questions are being raised about the actual biodegradability of wool.
+The reason lies in the treatment wool undergoes on its journey from the sheep's back to your body.
+To prevent wool from shrinking during washing, it must be treated.
+The most common treatment involves applying a thin layer of plastic to the wool.
+This treatment is often referred to as superwash.

 WHAT CAN YOU DO?